learn-the-web/topics/domains.md

 There are lots of different e-mail providers and hosts often provide e-mail exchange also.
 But it’s best to purchase your e-mail from another provider.
 I often buy my e-mail services from [FastMail](https://www.fastmail.com/?STKI=12009945)†.

-*Make sure your e-mail provider supports custom domains—FastMail only supports this in their more expensive packages. ([The standard package works great!](https://www.fastmail.com/signup/))*
+_Make sure your e-mail provider supports custom domains—FastMail only supports this in their more expensive packages. ([The standard package works great!](https://www.fastmail.com/?STKI=12009945))†_

 [**☛ Follow the FastMail setup lesson.**](/courses/web-dev-5/buying-a-domain-and-email/#step-5)